Bernard Henry Bourdillon: Nigeria

 In 1935, he was made Governor and Commander-in-Chief of Nigeria, holding the post until he retired in 1943.
 Sir Bernard Bourdillon was aligned with the reforming trend in colonial policy, and rapidly gained the respect and friendship of the educated elite of Nigeria.
 On 1 February 1938, he met with the Nigerian Youth Movement to hear their complaints about the way in which the European Cocoa Pool agreement was limiting competition.
 When asked to take a neutral position in the dispute he refused, saying he supported the African position.
 A few days later the Colonial Office announced a commission of inquiry and soon after the pool was suspended.
 Nnamdi Azikiwe's West African Pilot was full of praise for Bourdillon.
 He continued to remain on close terms with Nigerian opinion leaders throughout his term.

 Bourdillon has been described as being "Far ahead of his time" on issues of race.
-He once wrote that he "wholeheartedly rejected the foolish notion that some races are inherently superior to others" saying "such claims have no basis in either science or Christianity."
+He once wrote that he "wholeheartedly reject(ed) the foolish notion that some races are inherently superior to others" saying "such claims have no basis in either science or Christianity."
 In some ways this made him controversial, he consistently supported African efforts to gain self-government, and in both Uganda and Nigeria undertook efforts to increase African participation in government.

 Britain was wary about getting drawn into permanent expenses with the colonies and would advance loans only if the colonial government guaranteed to cover interest charges or repay the investment.
 This inhibited the poorer colonies from requesting support for development schemes.
 In 1939, Bourdillon wrote to the Secretary of State concerning the economic development of the African colonies.
 After describing how little had been spent on development and giving the reasons, he asked that the British government "should accept responsibility for financing the operations of the agricultural, forestry, geological survey, veterinary and co-operative departments" under a ten-year programme.

 Bourdillon divided the south of Nigeria into Eastern and Western provinces in 1939.